Chapter One: Come Go With Me

 “Come on, Lembo,” Dom protested.
 Lembroski waved him off.
 Dom looked like he wanted to say something else, but swallowed it.
 Boyle smirked at me.
 Before he could think about putting his hand on me, I took Uncle Dom’s arm.
 We followed Boyle back to the parking lot.

 “Meet you back at the office,” Dom said to me tersely.
-After opening the door to my DeSoto and helping me behind the wheel, he jumped into the Chrysler, pulling out into the increasingly heavy morning traffic.
+After opening the door to the DeSoto and helping me behind the wheel, he jumped into the Chrysler, pulling out into the increasingly heavy morning traffic.
 The new arrival, obviously a high ranker, strode over to the body and drew back the tarp.
 He looked up and I felt like he took a mental picture of me as I pulled out of the parking lot and onto LaBrea.

 “How’s it goin’ Franny?” he asked.